The Yummy Life

 A time-tested family favorite recipe

-I did an informal poll a few weeks ago when readers were asked to name their favorite kind of cookie.
+I did an informal poll awhile back when readers were asked to name their favorite kind of cookie.
 The results weren't surprising--chocolate chip cookies came out on top.
 It's hard to find someone who doesn't like this all-American classic.
 I knew then that I had to share our family's favorite recipe.

 Like my thin and crispy oatmeal cookie recipe, you'll only like this chocolate chip cookie recipe if you like them thin, crispy around the edges and a teensy bit chewy in the middle.
 If you like them thick and chewy throughout, this isn't the recipe for you.